Syriusz171/Bellum_et_Tributum/README.md

 The game is about founding villages and conscripting armies and fighting using them!
 ### Known issues
-- multi-army movement (and yes, it DOES excist) works badly when one army moves onto the tile where was another moving army
+- Multi-army movement (and yes, it DOES excist) works badly when one army moves onto the tile where was another moving army
 - Game sometimes crashes when terrain is generated (I think that it is fixed but I am not sure).
 ### Plans (or rather dreams of mine):
 - Mode to fight bots (badly completed!)